 James delivers focussed but enjoyable workshops for postgraduates and early-career researchers, specialising in communicating beyond the academy – including writing for trade publications and the media, and professional editing skills.

-Amanda’s practical, interactive workshops aim to make students write and think more clearly.
+Amanda's practical, interactive workshops aim to make students write more clearly and think more deeply.